-- In 2007, about 19% of the ED visits (weighted) are missing information about ED charges.
-For ED visits that result in admission, 39% of records are missing ED charges.
-For ED visits that do not result in admissions, 16% of records are missing ED charges.
+- The NEDS is an extremely large database that requires sophisticated, statistical software for analysis and 60 to 100 GB of computer space. - In 2009, about 17% of the ED visits (weighted) are missing information about ED charges.
+For ED visits that result in admission, 28% of records are missing ED charges.
+For ED visits that do not result in admissions, 15% of records are missing ED charges.
 The missing information is concentrated in the West.
 Estimates of the sum of charges should use the product of the number of cases times the average charge to account for records with missing information. - The NEDS contains event-level records, not patient-level records.
 This means that individual patients who visit the ED multiple times in one year may be present in the NEDS multiple times.
-There is no uniform patient identifier available that allows a patient-level analysis with the NEDS.
-In contrast, the HCUP state databases may be used for this type of analysis. - If a patient is directly admitted from the ED to the same hospital, one discharge record is included in the NEDS.
+There is no uniform patient identifier available that would allow a patient-level analysis with the NEDS.
+In contrast, the HCUP state databases may be used for this type of analysis.

+- If a patient is directly admitted from the ED to the same hospital, one discharge record is included in the NEDS.
 If a patient is transferred from the ED to another ED or hospital, the resulting record may or may not be included in the NEDS because the NEDS is created from a sample of hospital-based EDs.
 This type of transfer only occurs in about 1% of the NEDS. - For a patient who was directly admitted to the same hospital through the ED, clearly identifying whether a procedure was performed in the ED or as part of the inpatient stay is not currently possible.
-Information on procedures for ED admissions are stored in the NEDS Supplemental Inpatient File. - For hospital confidentiality purposes, trauma centers levels I and II, and sometimes levels I, II and III, were grouped together in the HCUP data element HOSP\TRAUMA.
+Information on procedures for ED admissions is stored in the NEDS Supplemental Inpatient File. - For hospital confidentiality purposes, trauma centers levels I and II, and sometimes levels I, II, and III, were grouped together in the HCUP data element HOSP\TRAUMA.
 This limits the analyses that can be performed by individual levels of trauma centers. - The NEDS is not linkable to other HCUP databases, does not intentionally contain the same hospitals as the HCUP NIS, and cannot be used for state-level analyses.
 In fact, states are not identified in the NEDS.